ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/server/server-wide-backup.markdown

 * RavenDB lets you define a backup task per-database
 _-or-_
   a **Server-Wide Backup Task** that backs up **all** the databases in your cluster.
+Specific databases can be manually excluded from this task.

 * When scheduling a **Server-Wide Backup Task**, RavenDB actually creates a [regular ongoing backup task](../../studio/database/tasks/ongoing-tasks/backup-task) for each database in the cluster, and a backup will be created for each database at the specified scheduled time.
   The prefix '**Server Wide Backup**' is added to the name of the created ongoing backup tasks.
-  Databases can be manually excluded from this task.

 * Server-Wide backups are similar to their per-database equivalents.
   You can create [Full](../../client-api/operations/maintenance/backup/backup#full-backup) and [Incremental](../../client-api/operations/maintenance/backup/backup#incremental-backup) backup tasks